The Kohn Algorithm on Denjoy-Carleman Classes: Subellipticity of the -Neumann Problem and the Kohn Algorithm

+In other words, the sheaves $I^q_k$ are quasicoherent.
+Note that due to the form of estimate \eqref{subellmultdef}, a subelliptic multiplier on some neighborhood $U$ can be extended to a global multiplier on $b \Omega$ by trivially extending it to be identically zero outside of $U;$ see \cite{andreeaqf}.
+By the way, the fact that any quasi-flasque sheaf has the property in Theorem~\ref{quasiflasquesteps} (b) is Tougeron's Proposition 6.4 from section V.6 of \cite{tougeron}.

 We will now recall from \cite{kohnacta} the definition of the Zariski tangent space to an ideal and to a variety, which are crucial in testing the progress of the Kohn algorithm.
-We will state everything in terms of ideals in the ring $C_M (U),$ which is the underlying ring in our construction. $U$ is to be specified later.
+We will state everything in terms of ideals in the ring $\smooth_{b \Omega} (x_0),$ which is the underlying pointwise ring in our construction, but we note that these definitions are identical for ideals in $\ra_{b \Omega}(x_0)$ or $C_{M, b \Omega}(x_0).$